umami-hep/umami/docs/trainings/validate.md

 ### Config

-The important part for the validation of your training is the `Validation_metrics_settings` section.
+The important part for the validation of your training is the `validation_settings` section.
 In there are all options set to validate and plot the validated results of your training.
 In the following example, the different options are shown/explained.
 **Note** The validation plots are created using the [`puma package`](https://github.com/umami-hep/puma/).
 You can also give `puma` arguments, like `atlas_first_tag`, for the plots.
 These options are given to `puma` when the plotting is called.

 ```yaml